About Us

 BTU’s History

-The University started as a Polytechnic in 1999.
-It was established under PNDC Law 321(1992), which was amended in 2007 with an Act of Parliament (Act 745).
+The school was founded in 1999 under the PNDC Law 321(1992).
+This law was amended in 2007 with an Act of Parliament (Act 745).

-Though established in 1999, its academic programmes started in September 2003 at the former Meat Marketing Company building in Bukere, a suburb of Bolgatanga.
-It became the first permanent site until 2007 when it relocated to its current main campus at Sumbrungu, on the Bolgatanga – Navrongo highway.
+It however, began its academic programmes in September 2003 at the former Meat Marketing Company building in Bukere, a suburb of Bolgatanga.
+The building was eventually acquired for the school and became its first permanent site.

 Our Vision